Hotline

 We express our appreciation for the support from the Office of the President, the Executive Staff, and the many subject matter experts around campus who have provided input and feedback on this document.
 This collaborative approach with senior management demonstrates the Institute’s commitment to ensuring its administrative processes are on par with the high standards of excellence Georgia Tech is known for in its academic and research initiatives.

-Full ICG Document with all sections29.38 MB
+- Full ICG Document with all sections

-Section 1: Areas of Financial Risk9.43 MB
+- Section 1: Areas of Fiscal Risk

-Section 8: Areas of General Risk1.63 MB
+- Section 8: Areas of General Risk